When it comes to unique tourist destinations in Thailand, Chiang Mai is one of the most fascinating and intriguing places in Southeast Asia 🏆

 As you already know, Thailand is one of the best places in Asia for shopping.
 If you are looking to explore the local markets during your Chiang Mai holiday, the Night Bazaar is all you will ever need 🧔 Whether you are looking to buy a local handicraft or art piece, local Thai silk products, clothes, fashion products, or want to get some food and drink, the Chiang Mai Night Bazaar has almost everything.

-Located on the east side of the old walled city, on a 1 km stretch of Thonon Chang Khlan, the Chiang Mai Night Bazaar is open every evening of the week from dusk until midnight.
+On the eastern side of the old walled city, on a 1 km stretch of Thonon Chang Khlan, the Chiang Mai Night Bazaar is open every evening of the week from dusk until midnight.
 Although the streets are filled with shops in the daytime, at night, the area transforms into one of the coolest markets in Thailand 🏅

 When you need to buy a souvenir or clothing for friends back home, nowhere in Chiang Mai can match the Night Bazaar for bargains, so make sure you don’t miss out!